ukparliament/weeknotes.data-search/2018/07/index.md

 ### One world, one web, one team

 [Alex](https://twitter.com/alexedwardh) has been tinkering with the Search and Indexing triple store in an attempt to grab data for our Liz.
-Liz has been looking at usage of subject indexing terms over time by the Indexing and Data Management Section in the Mouse of Commons Library.
+Liz has been looking at usage of subject indexing terms over time by the Indexing and Data Management Section (IDMS) in the Mouse of Commons Library.
 Alex has automated a query to return daily reports for subject terms used and the frequency of their usage.
 It's now whirring away and spitting out data.

 Alex also automated a query to export the last six months of data from the Solr index.
 In order to keep things from breaking, the app currently runs twice a day and is grabbing a week's worth of records at a time.
-So it should take about 13 days to grab 6 months of data at its current rate.
-Sara and Saffiyah are planning to use this data to investigate how IDMS index content, how consistent that is over time, the granularity of the terms used, and the cooccurrence of terms across content.
+It should take about 13 days to grab 6 months of data at its current rate.
+Sara and Saffiyah are planning to use this data to help IDMS, investigating things such as how consistent indexing is over time, the granularity of the terms used, and the cooccurrence of terms across content.

 Liz and Steve ran a "drop in session" to offer help and advice around all things analytics and user research.
 8 people from 8 different teams came along to chat.
 [Julie](https://twitter.com/julietouring) would like to say thank you.